A male leading on the stairs in the hallway.

 What do you like most about your career?

-Pursuing a career as a professor and scholar means I get to be endlessly curious and have conversations with smart, diverse groups of people about my curiosities.
+Pursuing a career as a professor and scholar means I get to be endlessly curious and have conversations with smart, varied groups of people about my curiosities.
 I've always been someone who wanted to know more about the world and growing up in the “digital age” gave me access to lots of information but also lots of people.
-As I learned more about the world through connections with people who are different from me and have other orientations to the world, I began recognizing how power circulates in institutions (like universities) and started questioning how we might use rhetoric, writing, and technology to build new worlds that are more equitable and just.
+As I learned more about the world through connections with people who are different from me and have other orientations to the world, I began recognizing how power circulates in institutions (like universities) and started questioning how we might use rhetoric, writing, and technology to build new worlds that are more just.
 Teaching and producing scholarship as a professor allow me to constantly ask, “Why?” and push toward the many different answers out there.

 What is a current project?